ClickCease

 Critical Differences Between Annulment and Divorce

-- Grounds Required: Annulments require specific grounds (like fraud or bigamy) that must be proven.
-Divorces in Nevada can be granted on no-fault grounds, like incompatibility.
+• Grounds Required: Annulments require specific grounds (like fraud or bigamy) that the parties must prove.
+In contrast, Nevada grants divorces on no-fault grounds, like incompatibility.

 Scenarios Favoring Annulment Over Divorce